The little laboratory remains as a mere afterthought, its wearied face shrouded by the sallow, emaciated branches of a willow tree. (loc 92)

 I am a big fan of descriptive settings, so I personally loved this book’s description heavy sections (although some people may balk at their length).
 I loved the settings for both the university laboratory and the courtroom “pod”, and the detail with which the author described the people and places around my character were very effective in placing me within the scene.

-While the story was engaging and fast-paced, I had some difficulty tying the two primary storylines together over the course of the book.
+While the story was engaging and fast-paced, I had some difficulty tying the two primary storylines together over the course of The Friar’s Lantern.
 I assume overarching theme(s) from both were meant to intertwine and feed each other, but there was a lack of clarity on this front.
 In particular, specific and seemingly important scenes likely held a deeper meaning than their face value (e.g. the preacher in the park declaring God has predestined us to heaven or hell).
 These scenes would then end without a clear statement of their importance to the story, primary themes, or internal development of my character.

 It was therefore somewhat difficult to place myself in the main character’s shoes (a relatively serious drawback in a CYOA story).
 My motivations for joining the university study in the first place were never explained, and I wasn’t sure what I was supposed to be “learning” over the course of the book (per the theme).
 The current tense writing style helped a bit in forcing me into the MC’s head, but I still struggled a bit with this.

-That being said, overall I found this to be a fast-paced read where each scene’s fully immersive and descriptive setting made this a difficult book to put down.
+That being said, overall I found The Friar’s Lantern to be a fast-paced read where each scene’s fully immersive and descriptive setting made this a difficult book to put down.
 There were a few things that weren’t tied up as cleanly as I would have liked, but all-in-all an enjoyable quick read for those who like both CYOA books and crime stories a la Law & Order.
 (Also, I won the $1mil!)